hmcts/azure-policy/policies/allowed_vm_sku/README.md

-# HMCTS virtual machine SKU Policy
+# HMCTS Virtual Machine SKU Policy

 The policy enables you to specify a set of VM SKUs sizes that can be deployed in HMCTS.